We explain what to do when filing UK taxes abroad so that Brits living overseas can ensure they meet legal requirements and pay any taxes owed.

 Returning to the UK

 You need to take real care if, having spent time as a non-resident, you decide to return.
-The UK has an evolved system of taxation, including income tax of up to 45%, a wide-ranging capital gains tax (up 28%) and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.
+The UK has an evolved system of taxation, including income tax of up to 45% (46% in Scotland), a wide-ranging capital gains tax (up 28%), and inheritance tax on estates (up to 40%), as well as a not-insubstantial social security levy.

 Any exposure to the UK tax system as a resident requires careful planning in advance.
 This is particularly the case where substantial assets and shareholdings are concerned.

-You must also ensure that you disclose and document your return to the UK (though this shouldn’t be difficult after Brexit happens).
+You must also ensure that you disclose and document your return to the UK.
 Ensure that you properly plan your taxes and account for the potential in wild swings in post-Brexit currency exchange rates; this lessens your liabilities once you return to the UK.
 With a little forward planning, this is often possible.

 If you are planning to return to the UK after a period abroad, it is a good idea to speak to a financial advisor to make sure that you fully understand the financial implications of making the move.